-Our review of recent rate filings has indicated that existing rates for the companies in question are approaching adequacy and that the requested rate level change did not create statutorily excessive rate levels.
+Our review of recent rate filings has indicated that existing rates for the companies in question are approaching adequacy and that, other than the one filing disapproved as excessive, the requested rate level change did not create statutorily excessive rate levels.
 We did not find anything in the filings that resulted in unfair discrimination between similar risks.
-Each filing either complied with A.C.A.
-23-67-201 et seq. at the time of filing or was amended or re-submitted to conform.
+Each filing either complied with Ark.
+Code Ann. §23-67-201 et seq. at the time of filing or was disapproved and re-filed, or amended to conform.